 New England SEED

-Coordinators: Emmy Howe and Ruth Condori Aragón
+Coordinators: Emmy Howe, Ruth Condori Aragón, and Malcom Cawthorne

 The first of the regional networks, NE SEED has met each September to May since 1996.
 Meetings have covered an array of topics and served as an essential setting for the professional growth of participants, many of whom have attended NE SEED for a dozen or more years.
 NE SEED has been a place where new SEED methods and pedagogy have been created, tried out, and shared.
 It is a challenging, ever-changing conversation, often focused on how to work with students and community members on difficult topics of racism, transphobia, xenophobia, and homophobia as they reflect current events and manifest in school and community life.